where to order prednisone online http://www.quinterschools.org

 The Quinter community is very safe.

 Students must fly into Hays, KS where they will be picked up.
 Air travel for students under age 15 requires special travel arrangements.

 Quinter welcomes students that are willing to learn about agriculture and are not afraid to work.
 Students in grades 8-12 may apply.

 Applicants should complete the Network Student Information form and return it to their Network Advisor.

-Individually arranged from September – May for a period of one to two weeks.
-See the School Calendar for vacation dates.
+Individually arranged from September – April for a period of one to two weeks.

 Download this information in PDF format here: QUINTER.pdf